How To Raise GH And KH In Shrimp Tank?

 Why Do You Need To Raise The KH?

-The nitrates caused by defecation are acidic in nature that can cause a sudden drop in pH level.
+The nitrates caused by defecation are acidic in nature which can cause a sudden drop in pH level.

 We cannot get rid of these nitrates permanently.
 When you change the water, they eventually will go.
 But naturally, they will be back again.